-1. Use your Self-Directed IRA funds to make 100% of the investment
+1. Use your Real Estate IRA funds to make 100% of the investment

-If you have enough funds in your Self-Directed IRA to cover the entire real estate purchase, including closing costs, taxes, fees, insurance, you may make the purchase outright using your Self-Directed IRA.
-All ongoing expenses relating to the real estate investment must be paid out of your Self-Directed IRA bank account.
-In addition, all income or gains relating to your real estate investment must be returned to your Self-Directed IRA bank account.
+If you have enough funds in your Real Estate IRA to cover the entire real estate purchase, you can make the purchase outright using your Self-Directed IRA.
+Keep in mind, real estate purchases include closing costs, taxes, fees and insurance.
+All ongoing expenses that relate to the real estate investment must be paid out of your Self-Directed IRA bank account.
+In addition, all income or gains relating to your real estate investment must return to your Self-Directed IRA bank account.

 2. Partner with Family, Friends, Colleagues

-If you don’t have sufficient funds in your Self-Directed IRA to make a real estate purchase outright, your Self-Directed IRA can purchase an interest in the property along with a family member (non-disqualified person - any family member other than a parent, child, spouse, daughter-in-law, son-in–law), friend, or colleague.
-The investment would not be made into an entity owned by the IRA owner, but instead would be invested directly into the property.
+Not everyone has sufficient funds in their Self-Directed IRA to make a real estate purchase outright.
+Therefore, their Self-Directed IRA can purchase an interest in the property along with a family member.
+The member must be a non-disqualified person.
+In other words, it cannot be a parent, child, spouse, daughter-in-law, son-in–law, friend, or colleague.
+The investment will not become an entity the IRA owner owns, but goes directly into the property.

-For example, your Self-Directed IRA could partner with a family member (non disqualified person - any family member other than a parent, child, spouse, daughter-in-law, son-in–law), friend, or colleague to purchase a piece of property for $150,000.
-Your Self-Directed IRA LLC could purchase an interest in the property (i.e. 50% for $75,000) and your family member, friend, or colleague could purchase the remaining interest (i.e. 50% for $75,000).
+For example, your Self-Directed IRA can partner with a family member, friend, or colleague to purchase a piece of property for $150,000.
+Your Self-Directed IRA LLC can purchase an interest in the property.
+For example, 50% for $75,000.
+Your family member, friend, or colleague can purchase the remaining interest.
+For example, 50% for $75,000.

-All income or gain from the property would be allocated to the parties in relation to their percentage of ownership in the property.
-Likewise, all property expenses must be paid in relation to the parties’ percentage of ownership in the property.
-Based on the above example, for a $2,000 property tax bill, the Self-Directed IRA would be responsible for 50% of the bill ($1000) and the family member, friend, or colleague would be responsible for the remaining $1000 (50%).
+All income or gain from the property is allocated to the parties in relation to their percentage of ownership in the property.
+Likewise, it’s important to pay all property expenses in relation to the parties’ percentage of ownership in the property.
+From the above example, for a $2,000 property tax bill, the Self-Directed IRA is responsible for 50% of the bill ($1000).
+The family member, friend, or colleague is responsible for the remaining $1,000 (50%).

 Isn’t Partnering with a Family Member in a Real Estate Transaction a Prohibited Transaction?